GDSL-UL/Teaching_Links/README.md

 * http://learn.arcgis.com

+### Resources for Teaching with and about GIS Using Online Data, Tools, and Other Information

+Given the current challenge of moving your GIS courses to a fully online environment, Joseph Kerski has put together these great materials: https://github.com/GDSL-UL/Teaching_Links/blob/master/ESRI_Links.md

 ## Other Bits...

 This Body of Knowledge documents the domain of geographic information science and its associated technologies (GIS&T).
 By providing this content in a new digital format, UCGIS aims to continue supporting the GIS&T higher education community and its connections with the practitioners.